Dans-Droids/chirp-arduino/ChirpinoSing for Arduino/README.md

 Although amplification & smoothing circuitry would be ideal, if you want to keep things simple you can attach a small speaker or an earbud directly to the Arduino pins.
 The exact nature of the smoothing, and so the fine characteristics of the sound, will depend on the particular hardware that you attach.
 We have had success directly connecting the pins to a 3.5mm audio lead and plugging this into a device such as an old radio.
 Please be aware that such a signal won't match the official audio jack electrical specifications (so keep the volume low), and you will certainly be overdriving an earbud if you connect it this way (don’t put it in your ear!).
 Whatever hardware you connect to the Arduino you do at your own risk; it's your responsibility to check for compatibility.

-## Pulse Width Modulation
+#### Pulse Width Modulation

 The signal generated approximates a sine wave that is changing continuously as appropriate for a chirp.
 However, the Arduino can't supply a true variable analog output; at any one time a pin may only ever be switched on (5V or 2.7V depending on device) or off (0V).
 So to approximate a sine wave the pin is pulsed rapidly, with 62500 pulses being issued every second (one every 16 microseconds) under the assumption that this pulse train will be smoothed (averaged over time).
 The targeted Arduinos run at 16MHz so a new pulse is issued every 256 clock cycles, the Engduino runs at 8MHz so issue one every 128 clock cycles.
 In each 16-microsecond period the pin is only turned on for a fraction of the time, from 0% (0V, not turned on at all) to 100% (5V on an Arduino, turned on the whole time).
 For instance, to approximate a 3.75V signal (75% of 5V) the pulse will be switched on for 192 clock cycles, that is 12 microseconds (75% of the time).
 Since we are approximating a continuously varying sinusoidal signal, each successive pulse is likely to be on for a different time than its predecessor.
 This description is provided only to help you to understand the output signal; the generation of these pulses is fully handled for you by the synthesiser.

-## Chirps Codes
+## Chirps Identifiers

 Chirps are specified by strings containing 18 characters.
 Each character selects one of 32 tones; it must be either a digit (0-9) or one of the first 22 lower-case letters (a-v).
-Eg:
+Eg: ```"ntdb982ilj6etj6e3l"```
-      "ntdb982ilj6etj6e3l"

 When chirps are played, two extra tones (corresponding to tones h and j) are prepended to the 18 characters you supply to make 20 in total.
 Chirp codes from chirp.io contain some data and some error correction characters based on the data.

 Chirpino will play any string of the correct length and characters, but only strings from chirp.io contain the valid error correction codes that let listening devices receive them properly, and only very particular strings link to content.
-Sounds

 The Chirpino library provides two chirp-generator classes: the plain and simple Beak, and the fancier-sounding PortamentoBeak.

 This is what a Beak looks like.
 Grey depicts volume level, blue frequency (for the example chirp code above) and the white columns divide frames (described shortly).

 Beak objects play the codes as 20 pure tones in succession.
 Each block (corresponding to one character in the code) lasts 87.2 milliseconds, comprises a single frame, and is played at the same volume (which may be specified).
 The frequency change between tones happens abruptly.
 Beak's only frill is that the first tone is quickly faded in (the volume is raised from zero) and the last tone is similarly faded out since sudden volume changes tend to create unpleasant clicks.